-Accordingly, at the Meeting, you will be given the opportunity to vote for the following five (5) nominees recommended by the Company ("Proposed Directors") to hold office until the termination of the next annual meeting of shareholders:
+Accordingly, at the Meeting, you will be given the opportunity to vote for the following six (6) nominees recommended by the Company ("Proposed Directors") to hold office until the termination of the next annual meeting of shareholders:

-- 1. Keith Hill

-- 2. Garrett Soden
+1. Garrett Soden

-- 4. Johnny Copelyn
+4. Johnny Copelyn

+2. Robert Nicolella

-- 5. Pascal Nicodeme
+5. Pascal Nicodeme

-- 3. Siraj Ahmed
+3. Siraj Ahmed

+6. Keith Hill

-BE IT RESOLVED that the five (5) persons nominated as Proposed Directors be elected as directors of the Company to hold office for the ensuing year or until their successors are elected or appointed.
+BE IT RESOLVED that the six (6) persons nominated as Proposed Directors be elected as directors of the Company to hold office for the ensuing year or until their successors are elected or appointed.

-The Proposed Directors are presently members of the Board and were elected to their present term at the Company's AGSM held on June 21, 2022.
+Mr. Robert Nicolella is being recommended by the Company for election to the Board of Directors at the Meeting.
+The remaining Proposed Directors are presently members of the Board and were elected to their present term at the Company's AGSM held on June 22, 2023.
 Management does not contemplate that any Proposed Director will be unable or unwilling to serve as a director.